 Patient Assessment System; CPR; Circulatory System; Nervous System; Respiratory System; Fractures, Stable Injuries; Splints 1-Extremities; Hypothermia; Hyperthermia and Heat Illness; Near Drowning; Lightning Injuries; Wounds and Burns; Anaphylaxis; Lifting, Moving Extrication; Patient Carries; Backcountry Medicine.

 Stop the Bleed

-Our free 2 hour course teaches basic life-saving medical interventions and methods to control bleeding.
-Taught by practicing EMS personal, the course was developed in response to the call from the U.S. Department of Homeland Security and the Hartford Consensus to improve survival during active shooter and other mass casualty events.
+Our free 2-hour course teaches basic life-saving medical interventions and methods to control bleeding.
+Taught by practicing EMS personnel, the course was developed in response to the call from the U.S. Department of Homeland Security and the Hartford Consensus to improve survival during active shooter and other mass casualty events.
 In these circumstances, survival begins with bystanders.
 You will learn about scene safety, different types of bleeding, apply pressure, using a tourniquet.

 Tactical Combat Casualty Care (TCCC)

 Care Under Fire: Care rendered at the scene of the injury while both the medic and the casualty are under hostile fire.
 Available medical equipment is limited to that carried by each operator and the medic.

 Tactical Field Care: Rendered once the casualty is no longer under hostile fire.
 Medical equipment is still limited to that carried into the field by mission personnel.
 Time prior to evacuation may range from a few minutes to many hours.

 Tactical Evacuation Care (TACEVAC): Rendered while the casualty is evacuated to a higher echelon of care.
 Any additional personnel and medical equipment pre-staged in these assets will be available during this phase.